 Cerebral Palsy awareness month takes place in October 2016 and Bobath organises a number of events to help raise funds so that they can continue with their work.
 Throughout the year, Bobath also organises fundraising events such as bake sales, welly walks and afternoon tea events.
 They also have several shops that accept donated clothes and furniture.

 Lyons Davidson clinical negligence department has dealt with many cases in relation to birth and brain injuries.
-If you would like more information about potentially pursing such a case then please contact Matthew Jones, Clinical Negligence Associate, by emailing firstname.lastname@example.org or phoning 02920 905743.
+If you would like more information about potentially pursing such a case then please contact Matthew Jones, Associate in the Clinical Negligence team, by emailing [email protected] or phoning 02920 905743.